Connect with others who understand.

 Key Takeaways

-• Systemic lupus erythematosus is a life-threatening autoimmune condition, but most people can now expect to live a long and healthy life with proper treatment.
+• While lupus is a serious condition that can affect different organs, most people with lupus today can expect to live a long and meaningful life with proper medical care and management.

 • View full summary